 When Walter Dale Bingham was born on 6 February 1918, in Ogden, Weber, Utah, United States, his father, Walter Edward Bingham, was 30 and his mother, Lillian Rose Jespersen, was 20.
 He married Ramona Spackman on 30 June 1942, in Salt Lake Temple, Salt Lake City, Salt Lake, Utah, United States.
+They were the parents of at least 1 son.
 He lived in Fairmount Election Precinct, Weber, Utah, United States in 1940 and Ogden City Legislative District 1, Ogden City Election Precinct, Weber, Utah, United States in 1940.
 He registered for military service in 1942.
 He died on 13 December 2003, in Roy, Weber, Utah, United States, at the age of 85, and was buried in Kaysville, Davis, Utah, United States.

 Do you know Walter Dale?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account